Confirmed COVID-19 Inpatient at TCI Hospital

 JOINT PRESS RELEASE FROM TCI HOSPITAL AND TCI GOVERNMENT

-Based on the above factors, the male was classified as a suspected case upon admission and a sample was collected and tested.
-Strict infection prevention and containment procedures are constantly enforced at the medical centre and were followed as a precaution in this case.
+The male met the case definition of COVID-19 and was classified as a suspected case.
+A sample was collected and tested.
+Strict infection prevention and containment procedures continue to be enforced across the medical centre and were followed as a precaution in this case.

 The now confirmed COVID-19 male remains in stable condition and is receiving supportive clinical care.
 He has been notified and is the only confirmed COVID-19 patient currently under clinical management and isolation at the facility.
 TCI Hospital and the Ministry of Health continue to provide support and guidance to the relatives of the affected person given the diagnosis.
 Due to patient confidentiality, no further details can be released.